ProtoMD: A Prototyping Toolkit for Multiscale Molecular Dynamics: Introduction

-However, simulating these supramillion atom systems over long time periods still presents a challenge.
-As a result, many multiscale coarse-grained MD methods have been proposed in the past decade.
-These methods can be divided into two classes.
-The first is based on coevolving both the atomistic and CG states simultaneously \cite{Khuloud2002,Cheluvaraja2010,Long2010,Joshi2011,AbiMansour2014}, so the atomic resolution is never lost.
-On the other hand, the second class coarse-grains the atomistic structure and evolves the CG variables based on dynamical equations that depend on parameters to be determined.
+Supramolecular assemblies of contemporary interest include viruses, vaccine nanoparticles, nanocapsules for drug delivery, nanomaterials, and light-harvesting fibers.
+These systems have been studied via all-atom \cite{CHARMM1983,GROMACS2005,NAMD2005,LAMMPS1995,AMBER} and coarse-grained (CG) \cite{Broughton1998,Schulten2006,Schulten2007,Sansom2007} molecular dynamics (MD).
+MD software uses physical concepts and software engineering to make simulations accurate and efficient via modern hardware (e.g., GPUs and multicore platforms).
+However, simulating supramillion-atom systems over long time periods still presents a challenge for MD.
+As a result, many multiscale coarse-grained MD methods have been proposed in the past.
+These methods can be generally divided into two classes.
+The first is based on coevolving both the atomistic and CG states simultaneously \cite{Khuloud2002,Cheluvaraja2010,Long2010,Joshi2011,AbiMansour2014}; in these methods, the atomic resolution is never lost.
+The second class coarse-grains the atomistic structure and evolves the CG variables based on dynamical equations that depend on parameters to be determined \cite{Bahar1997,Haliloglu1997,Chirikjian2005,Marrink2004,Murtola2007,Voth2008}.
 These parameters are usually calibrated from experimental or MD simulation data.

-In this paper, we present \TkName, a multiscale toolkit for prototyping both types of multiscale MD algorithms. \TkName can be used as a program to run multiscale simulations or as a library to debug a multiscale algorithm, perform coarse-grained analysis, etc. \TkName uses GROMACS to do energy minimization and run MD simulations.
-This is done for completing the atomistic phase in coevolution methods and for calibrating system specific parameters needed in CG-MD methods.
+In this work, we present \emph{ProtoMD}, a multiscale toolkit for prototyping both classes of multiscale MD algorithms. \emph{ProtoMD} can be used as a program to run multiscale simulations or as a library to debug a multiscale algorithm or perform coarse-grained analysis. \emph{ProtoMD} uses GROMACS \cite{GROMACS1995} to perform energy minimization and run MD simulations.
+This is needed for completing the atomistic phase in coevolution methods and for calibrating system-specific parameters for CG-MD methods.